 Abstract

 As social justice is trending, speaking out about diversity issues in technology companies has become commonplace.
-Claims are that the make up of those companies has too few females and other minorities.
+Claims are that the makeup of those companies has too few females and other minorities.
 A significant amount of the technology industry is active on a social network called Twitter1.
 Many prominent users actively support diversity efforts, in order to give those of the female gender, differing sexual orientations, and racial minorities better work opportunities and working conditions.
 Likewise, Southern Connecticut State University is nurturing females in their Computer Science program which is comprised of ~10% women {citation needed}2.

-Claims of homogeny and ethnocentrism should remain uncertain, until the

-reader and I take objective views of the base demographics and equity in tech.
+Claims of homogeny and ethnocentrism should remain uncertain, this paper takes an objective views of the base demographics and equity in tech.
 First, to receive a more wholesome view, we must analyze the estimated gender and race populations of the United States.
-Looking at the country as a whole can help identify the scale of the problem.
+Looking at a focal point of the country as a whole can help identify the scale of the problem.
 Then, we should take that perspective and narrow it until we reach the aforementioned tech industry.
 After having generated a fair understanding of how many people work or pursue a career in tech, we can begin to look at equality in hiring practices, compensation, and general employment opportunities.
 Further, if there are issues, we can propose recommendations for the industry.

 Review of Diversity in the US Technology Industry